 He is a founding member of the influential Black Audio Film Collective (1982–1998) and its offshoot, the film and television production company Smoking Dogs Films (1998–present).

 Akomfrah has received numerous awards and honours, including the British Film Institute’s John Grierson Award for Documentary in 1987.
 In 2017, he was appointed Commander of the Order of the British Empire.

-Born in 1957 in Accra, Ghana, Akomfrah currently lives and works in London.
+Born in 1957 in Accra, Ghana, Akomfrah is currently based in London.

 Sharjah Biennial 11 and 15